onsi/ginkgo/docs/MIGRATING_TO_V2.md

 We'd like feedback on all this.
 Please leave comments at [#711](#711)!

+### Changed: CurrentGinkgoTestDescription()
+`CurrentGinkgoTestDescription()` has been deprecated and will be removed in a future release.
+The method was returning a processed object that included a subset of information available about the running test.

+It has been replaced with `CurrentSpec()` which returns the full-fledge `types.Summary` used by Ginkgo's reporting infrastructure.
+To help users migrate, `types.Summary` now includes a number of helper methods to make it easier to extract information about the running test.

+### Migration Strategy:
+Replace any calls to `CurrentGinkgoTestDescription()` with `CurrentSpec()` and use the struct fields or helper methods on the returned `types.Summary` to get the information you need about the current test.

 ### Changed: Reporter Interface
-If custom reports stay in 2.0 (see "Removed: Custom Reporters" above), the `Reporter` interface will be changing.
+If custom reporters stay in 2.0 (see "Removed: Custom Reporters" above), the `Reporter` interface will be changing.

 The Ginkgo 1.x `Reporter` interface:
 ```